hewison-chris/agora-cl-docs/website/docs/install/partials/_quickstart-install-agora-cl.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Create a folder called `ethereum` on your SSD, and then two subfolders within it: `consensus` and `execution`:
+Create a folder called `agora` on your SSD, and then two subfolders within it: `consensus` and `execution`:

 ```
-📂ethereum
+📂agora
 ┣ 📂consensus
 ┣ 📂execution
 ```